agile-students-fall2025/1-project-proposal-bydesign/README.md

  - How do I maximize the return on investment of my training?
  - How do I train around my busy schedule?

 If you love climbing, chances are you've faced these issues yourself.
-If so, we're building **Crux** for you.
+If so, we're building **Ascend** for you.

   ---

 ## Core Features

-Crux's core features are its **Benchmark** and its **Schedulizer**.
+Ascend's core features are its **Benchmark** and its **Schedulizer**.
 The two work in a tandem loop to optimize training schedules.

 The **Benchmark** collects key user data (i.e., *life schedule*, *strength metrics*, *goals*, etc.) and stores it in the user's profile.
 Behind the scenes, these metrics are compared to available databases to identify the user's *strengths* and *training priorities*.

 The **Schedulizer** combines the results of the Benchmark with the user's goals to generate a training schedule optimized with proven sports science, including progressive overload and phase structuring.

-The Benchmark and Schedulizer work in a loop to allow **Crux** to adapt to each athlete's changing needs.
-Intermittently, users retake the Benchmark, and the Schedulizer adapts accordingly. **Unlike static training templates, Crux continuously adapts as you progress.**
+The Benchmark and Schedulizer work in a loop to allow **Ascend** to adapt to each athlete's changing needs.
+Intermittently, users retake the Benchmark, and the Schedulizer adapts accordingly. **Unlike static training templates, Ascend continuously adapts as you progress.**

 ---